Shipwright/daveas.github.io/_posts/2014-09-24-Why-any-founder-should-learn-to-code-Hint-MVP.markdown

 title: Why any founder should learn to code (Hint - MVP)
 date: 2014-09-24
 category: writing
 tags:
+excerpt: "As a recent grad with a defunct startup, I am looking to join a more stable company.
+In my job search I came across a very cool company that seemed to be very active in launching new ventures and projects.
+It just so happens I had..."
 ---

-As a recent grad who is no longer running a business, I am looking to join one.
+As a recent grad with a defunct startup, I am looking to join a more stable company.
 In my job search I came across a very cool company that seemed to be very active in launching new ventures and projects.
 It just so happens I had met one of their employees in the past so I reached out to her to see if they were hiring.

 Luckily, she was gracious enough to forward along my information and we eventually got to talking.
 Their interview process (which is not quite over) involved coming up with a project for the company so I created a simple one-page website to showcase my project.
 I also used some design skills I picked up while working on Willow List to make this nifty logo: